 - Feminist Scholarship on the Global Digital Divide: A Critique of International Organizations and Information Companies, Micky Lee (Suffolk University)

 - The Korean Wave and the New Global Media Economy, Ju Oak Kim (Texas A&M International University).

-- In the name of national interest: Globalization and media culture in the 21st century Japan, Koichi Iwabuchi (Kwansei Gakuin University, Japan)
+- In the Name of National Interest: Globalization and Media Culture in 21st Century Japan, Koichi Iwabuchi (Kwansei Gakuin University, Japan)

 - "Therapeutic and Inspiring"—Japanese Pop Culture in PRC and the Issue of Asian Modernity.
 Wendy Su (University of California Riverside)

-- Disciplining Transnational Popular Culture’s Counter-Flows on Family Guy, David Oh (Ramapo College of New Jersey)
+- Disciplining Transnational Popular Culture’s Counter-Flows on Family Guy, David C. Oh (Ramapo College of New Jersey)